-Flood spraying must be the last treatment before packing.
+Flood spraying must be the last treatment before packing although eligible citrus fruit with the following exceptions:

-Citrus fruit only may:
+(a) have a non-recovery gloss coating (wax) applied at least 60 seconds after flood spraying with dimethoate; and

-- (a) have a non-recovery gloss coating (wax) applied at least 60 seconds after flood spraying with Dimethoate; and - (b) be washed, fungicide treated and/or have a gloss coating applied a minimum of 24 hours after flood spraying with Dimethoate.
+(b) be washed, fungicide treated and/or have a gloss coating applied a minimum of 24 hours after flood spraying with dimethoate.

-The Treatment Operator must ensure that no other treatments, such as fungicide treatment or washing, are applied to host produce between flood spraying and packing.
+The Treatment Operator must ensure that no other treatments, such as fungicide treatment or washing, are applied to eligible citrus fruit between flood spraying and packing.
 However, other processes may be approved provided they do not affect the efficacy of the flood spray treatment.